jyangfsu/SAMMPy/README.md

 ## Installation

+SAMMPy requires Python 3.7 (or higher).
+We recommend using Anaconda on Windows or Linux platforms.
 Since we have not release this package to PyPI (we will release it soon), users have to manually install SAMMPy with `setup.py` at current stage.
 Preliminary steps to take:

     1. Download the package and extract it into a local directory